valtimo-platform/valtimo-documentation/extending-valtimo/tabs/configure-tab-object-type.md

 This list will be populated with the following data: `index`, `registration at`, `title` and a **'view object'** `button` to display the task details.

-By clicking on the button, a modal will be opened on the right side of the page showing a Form.IO form pre-filled with the information and details of this object.
-The data is readonly
-If there is no return from the list of data or information in the modal, a helpful message will be displayed stating that the data was not found.
+By clicking on the button, a modal will be opened on the right side of the page showing a read only form containing the object data.
+[The form that is used needs to be configured](/using-valtimo/forms/configure-object-form.md).
+If the form is not configured, a message will be displayed stating that the data was not found.